 Lloyds Banking Group plc has granted to the directors of the Company a deed of indemnity through deed poll which constituted 'qualifying third party indemnity provisions' for the purposes of the Companies Act 2006.
 The deed was in force during the whole of the financial year and at the date of approval of the financial statements or from the date of appointment in respect of directors who join the board of the Company during the financial year.
-Directors no longer in office but who served on the board of the Company at any time in the financial year have the benefit of this contract of indemnity during that period of service.
+Directors no longer in office but who served on the board of the Company during that period of service.
 The indemnity remains in force for the duration of the directors' periods of office.
 The deed indemnifies the directors to the maximum extent permitted by law.
 Deeds for existing directors are available for inspection at the registered office of Lloyds Banking Group plc.
 In addition, the Group has in place appropriate directors and officers liability insurance cover which was in place throughout the financial year.